Vladimir Petković: Coaching in Switzerland

 After his retirement from playing, Petković became a coach and his first job was player-manager at Bellinzona in 1997.
 In 2004, he took over the reins at Lugano before returning to Bellinzona for the fourth time in his career, where he led the club to the 2008 Swiss Cup final, only to lose out to Basel, and promotion to the Swiss Super League.
 At the beginning of the 2008–09 season, he was appointed as manager of Young Boys.
 After taking charge at the club, Petković installed a 3–4–3 formation and took the Bern side to a second-placed league finish.
 After two more seasons with Young Boys, he was sacked after a 1–1 draw against Luzern on 7 May 2011.
 The club finished in third place in the league behind their rivals Zürich and Basel.

-Samsunspor in Turkey and return to Switzerland
+Samsunspor and return to Switzerland

 In 2011, he became the new manager of Turkish side Samsunspor.
 He resigned from that position in January 2012 with the club in the relegation zone.
 On 15 May 2012, he was named the new temporary manager of Sion until the end of the 2011–12 season.

 Lazio

-On 2 June 2012, Petković became the new manager of Italian side Lazio in Serie A. With the club, he won the Coppa Italia in 2013, thanks to a goal from Senad Lulić.
+On 2 June 2012, Petković became the new manager of Italian side Lazio in Serie A. He won the Coppa Italia with the club in the 2012–13 season, thanks to a 71st minute goal from compatriot Senad Lulić in the final.